rbpatt2019/ToDonePy/README.rst

         to --help

 Under the hood, ``to`` creates the context object that holds the information on the file you use for tracking you're TODOs.
-If you don't specify a file to use, it will default to ``$HOME/TODO.csv``.
+If you don't specify a file to use, it will default to ``$HOME/TODO.tsv``.
 If you would like to specify a different file to use, than call the command with the ``--file/-f`` flag like so:

 .. code:: sh

-        to --file /path/to/your/TODO.csv subcommand
+        to --file /path/to/your/TODO.tsv subcommand

 .. note:: If you plan to use a file other than the default, I recommend setting it by creating the environmental variable, ``TODO_LIST``.

 Regardless of whether you use the default or not, calling ``to`` with any of the subcommands - ``do``, ``doing``, or ``done`` - will check to see if the file exists.
 If it does exist, ``to`` then pass the path on to the subcommand.
 If it doesn't exist, then ``to`` creates an empty file which it then passes on to the subcommand.

 As a final note, it is worth emphasising that the contex object is only created when ``to`` is invoked with a subcommand.
-So, after a clean install, calling ``to --help`` or ``to --version`` will NOT create your ``TODO.csv`` file, even if you pass the ``--file/-f`` flag.
+So, after a clean install, calling ``to --help`` or ``to --version`` will NOT create your ``TODO.tsv`` file, even if you pass the ``--file/-f`` flag.
 However, call ``to do``, and it will pop into existence.

 .. _to do: